How Phase Messaging Works in Quilia

 - MMI (Maximum Medical Improvement) – The doctor determines the worker has recovered as much as possible, and disability status (PTD/PPD) is assessed.

-- Consider including: What MMI means, how disability ratings work, and the impact on future benefits.
+- Consider including: What MMI means in plain words, how disability ratings work, and the impact on future benefits.

 - Settlement – A resolution is reached, either through a lump-sum payout or structured settlement.